 Well, there you have it, folks!
 I hope that I was able to answer your question and also shed a bit of light on ductless air conditioners in general.
 If you find yourself wanting to read and learn more about ductless air conditioners then I highly suggest you take the time and read our in-depth buyer’s guide which can be found by clicking here.

 Remember though folks, that ductless units aren’t your only option.
 After reading this article if you find that you are leaning towards an alternative air conditioner such as a portable or window unit consider checking out our best of guides on these.
-Click here for our best window air conditioner article and click here for our best portable air conditioners.
-There are many ways to stay cool nowadays, the question is which one will you choose?

 If you have any further questions about ductless air conditioners you can contact us.
 Also, if you want more guides and articles like this, make sure you subscribe to our email list.
 As always, thanks for reading!
 And make sure to return in a few days for a new article from RefrigerantHQ.